-Importantly, activation of mGluR2 leads to inhibition of glutamate release in the synapse.
-In this respect, Addex believes that inhibition of mGluR2 with a selective negative allosteric modulator (NAM) may be of therapeutic use to treat medical conditions which may be linked to low glutamate levels in the brain.
-Alzheimer’s disease and depression are prime examples of such conditions.
+The metabotropic receptor mGlu2 belongs to the class C G Protein-Coupled Receptor family (group II mGlu receptors).
+This receptor shows a broad distribution throughout the cortex as well as high expression in the hippocampus and perforant path.
+Importantly, activation of mGlu2 leads to inhibition of glutamate release in the synapse.
+In this respect, Addex believes that inhibition of mGlu2 with a selective negative allosteric modulator (NAM) may be of therapeutic use to treat medical conditions which may be linked to low glutamate levels in the brain.

-Although other drugs targeting mGluR2 are in development none are known to be as exquisitely selective for mGluR2 over other mGlu receptors (1-8) as the Addex molecules.
-As a result, Addex is developing the most advanced subtype selective mGluR2 NAM, an differentiating factor that may confer significant advantages in terms of efficacy and safety in later testing.
+Although other drugs targeting the mGlu2 receptor are in development none are known to be as exquisitely selective for mGlu2 over other mGlu receptors (1-8) as the Addex molecules.
+As a result, Addex is developing the most advanced subtype selective mGlu2 NAM, a differentiating factor that may confer significant advantages in terms of efficacy and safety in later testing.